-In order to calculate the value of the measured magnetic induction field the above described convention, used to determine the phase shift between the currents of the two lines, was taken into account.
-Using that assumption, the area monitor station measurements on a 60 d basis and the computation performed by Phidel[®] were compared.
+In order to calculate the value of the measured magnetic induction field, the above described convention, used to determine the phase shift between the currents of the two lines was taken in account.
+Using that assumption, the area monitor station measurements on a 60 days basis and the computation performed by $Phidel^{\mathbb{R}}$ were compared.
 Figure 5 shows the relationship between the measured field and the results returned by the software.

-To test the validity of Phidel[®], the results were compared with experimental measurements, obtaining the value of the reduced chi-square with 5182 degrees of freedom $\tilde{\chi}{5182}^2 = 0.6$, which does not allow rejection of the hypothesis on the validity of the software.
+To test the validity of $Phidel^{\mathbb{R}}$ , the results were compared with experimental measurements, obtaining the value of the reduced chi-square with 5182 degrees of freedom $\tilde{\chi}{5182}^2 = 0.6$ , that does not allow to reject the hypothesis on the validity of the software.

-In Ref.
-(6), the authors' purpose is to find a way to determine the field produced by a multi-line system, assuming a linear dependence between the induction and the current of the line closest to the point of measurement, while the field created by the remaining ones is considered as a constant background.
+In (), the authors' purpose is to find a way to determine the field produced by a multi-line system, assuming a linear dependence between the induction and the current of the line closest to the point of measurement, while the field created by the remaining ones is considered as a constant background.

-Taking into consideration the above described measurements, in the following passage it will be demonstrated that the field trend in function of the current of each of the two lines presents features that do not accord with the said hypothesis.
+Taking in consideration the above described measurements, in the following passage it will be demonstrated that the field-trend in function of the current of each of the two lines presents features that do not accord with the said hypothesis.